james-things/training-image-chopper/README.md

 # training-image-chopper

- A handy python script to cut rectangular images into the largest possible beginning, middle, and end squares, regardless of their orientation, for use in training datasets!
+ A handy python script to cut, from rectangular images of any size or orientation, the largest possible square images from the beginning, middle, and end, for use in training datasets!

-Note: for 4:3 images (for now!)

  To use, you will need to install install https://pillow.readthedocs.io/en/stable/ (or use an existing python/anaconda environment with PIL configured).